Download AttuneOps LogoAttuneOps CE for free Automate your system admin tasks

 • Impressive centralised configuration management features that include data bags, shared repositories, cookbook versioning, and encrypted data bags

-• Ruby-based syntax and Erlang available to directly handle complex configuration tasks
+• Ruby-based syntax and Erlang are available to directly handle complex configuration tasks

 • Open-source